maybebyte/anthesis/gentoo-one-liners.md

 in a VM, since virtual machines have limited resources.
 I use a setup where video playback doesn't benefit from hardware acceleration at the time of writing (Qubes OS).
 I wanted to see if this approach could make a difference.

 I think I managed to gain a few FPS (frames per second) from this, but I didn't benchmark it beyond comparing frame timings in mpv.
-The gain was relatively minor (<=10fps), so I have no solid proof.
+The gain was relatively minor (<=10fps).

-I should mention that these days I believe strongly in benchmarking and profiling, as they make a real difference.
+These days I believe strongly in benchmarking and profiling, as they make a real difference.
 The gains from those techniques typically exceed the gains from CFLAGS tweaking.